-Too often, American small businesses fall prey to unscrupulous lenders who look for hard working business owners that are time poor and facing a credit crunch.
-We wanted to share some advice on selecting a small business loan provider and how to avoid lending traps:
+Too often, American small businesses fall prey to unscrupulous lenders.
+They look for hard working business owners that are time poor and facing a credit crunch.
+We wanted to share some advice on selecting a small business loan provider and how to avoid common funding traps:

-2. Check for reviews on 3rd parties sites for business funding lenders.
+Check for reviews on 3rd party sites for business funding lenders.
 You’re familiar with Tripadvisor right?
 Similarly, business funding companies should also provide links on their website to validate customers experience .
-As of this article, United Capital Source is proud of our 9.5 rating on TrustPiliot and customer testimonials.
+As of this article, United Capital Source is proud of our 4.9 rating on TrustPiliot and customer testimonials.

-4. Try to deal with people who have a company email, not a free email services such as Gmail, MSN, AOL or a Yahoo email address.
+Try to deal with people who have a company email.
+No free email services such as Gmail, MSN, AOL or a Yahoo email address.

-5. Ensure the company’s Facebook, Twitter, Google Plus and social media presence are active and the company has a physical street address listed on their website.
+Ensure the company’s Facebook, Twitter and other social media presences are active and the company has a physical street address listed on their website.
 Look for staff photos as well.
 Social media can provide valuable insight for small businesses when you are selecting a business funding partner.
 Be sure to view their activity on social media to see how engaged this company is with their customers and the local business community.

-8. Make sure the person reviewing your small business loan goes over monthly payments and cashflow with you.
-This is very important as a good small business funding lender will want to understand your business cash flow and work with you to model out the repayment schedule.
+Make sure the person reviewing your small business loan goes over monthly payments and cash flow with you.
+This is very important as a good small business funding lender will want to understand your business cash flow.
+They’ll also work with you to model out the repayment schedule.

 United Capital Source is proud to have long standing clients that enjoy this benefit of our customer focused finance managers and we’re always looking to add more business owners to our list of satisfied clients.
+No funding traps here.
 Contact us today for a FREE consultation!